John Frum: History

 The religion centering on John Frum arose no later than the late 1930s, when Vanuatu was known as the New Hebrides.
 The religion may have originated as early as the 1910s, according to a claim in 1949.
 The movement was influenced by existing religious practice in the Sulphur Bay area of Tanna, particularly the worship of Keraperamun, a god associated with Mount Tukosmera.

 In one analysis of the cult, the figure was first known as John Broom, who was believed by followers to one day return from a distant land to sweep away the White colonials and return riches to the islands.
 In some versions of the story, a native man named Manehivi, using the alias "John Frum", began appearing among the native people of Tanna dressed in a Western-style coat, assuring the people he would bring them houses, clothes, food, and transport.

+Attenborough's photograph of an effigy of John Frum alongside a model aircraft, 1960.